Andy-J-marshall/littlemoor-website/README.md

 You can then change the news item via the GitHub UI by following the below steps:

-1. Navigate to the `src/clubNews` directory in the repository.
+1. Navigate to the `src` directory in the repository.
 2. Click on the `news.json` file.
 3. Click on the pencil icon in the top right corner to edit the file.
 4. Update the news item as required.
 5. click the `Commit changes` button to save the changes.
-6. Optional: to change the images associated with the news item, upload the new image to the `src/clubNews` directory, keeping the same file name as the original image.
+6. Optional: to change the images associated with the news item, upload the new image to the `src/images/news` directory, keeping the same file name as the original image.

 #### Additional information